Pyrdacor/freeserf.net/README.md

 Builds for other platforms will follow later.

-Note: For now you need the english DOS data file 'SPAE.PA' to run the game.
+Note: For now you need the DOS data file 'SPAx.PA' to run the game, where x stands for the language shortcut.
 It is not included in the zip file.
-Since patch 1.9.19 of the Windows version you may use different data files.
-You can specify the data filename inside the user config file `user.cfg` which is normally located in your roaming user app data path.
-E.g. `C:\Users\your_username\AppData\Roaming\freeserf.net\user.cfg`.
-DOS data files of other languages should work but amiga data files are not tested yet.
+Amiga support is in progress.

 You have to install .NET Framework 4.6.1 to run the game.
 You can download directly from Microsoft.
 Here is the link: https://www.microsoft.com/download/details.aspx?id=49982.